 - Cartilage injuries

 - Some overuse and muscle injuries

 Investigators are also looking at both; speeding recovery and enabling recovery in historically poorly recovering injuries.

 A: Sports injuries are treated differently depending on the category mentioned above.
-For example: bone fractures are currently treated to place the broken edges together and immobilizing them for several weeks.
+For example, bone fractures are currently treated to place the broken edges together and immobilize them for several weeks.

 Soft tissue injuries and joint injuries are treated variously with rest, physical therapy/rehab, injections (steroids and others like Platelet Rich Plasma (PRP)), and sometimes surgical repair.

 The importance of treating concussions with physical and mental rest is becoming increasingly emphasized.
 Overuse injuries typically require long term rest from the offending activity, rehab, and sometimes injections.

 Many of these therapies like those for fractures and minor soft tissue injuries like sprains are highly effective.
 Any use of stem cells in these areas would have the goal of speeding recovery since complete recovery is the typical outcome of conventional therapy.